Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 "apiaryOutputAmounts" : [1,2,3,4]
 ```

+!!! note
-**Note:** You can specify any value of zero or greater.
+	You can specify any value of zero or greater.
 Specifying a value of `-1` defaults to the global output amounts set in the common config file.

 <br>
 <br>